 This Capstone Certificate Program is an intensive, interdisciplinary, one year academic program for practicing professionals who work with families in the prenatal and postpartum periods and with children ages birth through five years.
-Following a cohort model, enrolled participants will be provided with 2 to 3 days of class instruction each month as well as small group and individualized opportunities to reflect upon and integrate program content into their professional work experiences.
-These experiences will contribute to an increased knowledge base and skills in providing appropriate screening, assessment, diagnostic and supporative and their families.
+Following a cohort model, enrolled participants will be provided with 3 days of class instruction each month as well as small group and individualized opportunities to reflect upon and integrate program content into their professional work experiences.

+These experiences will contribute to an increased knowledge base and skills in providing appropriate screening, assessment, diagnostic and supporative and therapeutic interventions to infants, young children and their families.